bchellew15/bchellew15.github.io/_posts/2024-11-01-jigsaw-puzzle-solver.markdown

 [The code for this project is [here][puzzle-code-repo], written in C++ and using OpenCV.]

-I wrote a program that solves jigsaw puzzles.
+I wrote a program to solve jigsaw puzzles.
 The inputs are photos of the individual pieces, and the output is an image of the fully-assembled puzzle.
-I wanted it to work for a 100 piece puzzle off the shelf, with pictures taken by a smartphone in sub-optimal lighting conditions.
+It is intended to work with pictures taken by a smartphone in sub-optimal lighting conditions.

 I made some assumptions about the puzzle.
 The border should be rectangular and the pieces should have standard shapes and be arranged in a grid-cut pattern.